ajs-voices/once-upon-a-dream/scenes/021-my-apartment.md

 "When we get off I'll tell you."
 He said.
 So we stood there, Nox's body trembling.
 His head pressed against my chest and all I wanted to do was scoop him up and carry him to bed.
 I was pretty sure I was going to break my promise.
 I had a pretty girl in my arms all evening who wanted to sleep with me.
 Now I had a guy pressed aganst me.
 And not any guy, the guy I was seeing everywhere.
 I was dreaming about that yoga class.
 His cooking.
 And now he was in the elevator on the way to my bed.

 The elevator dinged when we reached my floor and Nox's head popped up and he took my hand in his and as soon as the door was open he was out.
-He was taking deep breathes and waiting or me to lead the way.
+He was taking deep breathes and waiting for me to lead the way.
 But I stood there watching him.
 "You alright?"

 Nox nodded.
 He put on a fake smile.
 "Yeah.
 I am now.
 I don't do so well in elevators - closed spaces, heights, crowds."